 Levels of access control

-Configuring access control for an instance is about controlling who or what can access the instance.
+Configuring access control involves controlling who or what can access the instance.
 Access control occurs on two levels:

 - Instance-level access

-- Instance-level access authorizes access to your Cloud SQL instance from an application or client (running on Google App Engine or externally) or another Google Cloud Platform service, such as Compute Engine.
+- Instance-level access authorizes access to your Cloud SQL instance from an application or client (running on an App Engine standard environment or externally) or from another Google Cloud service, such as Compute Engine.

 - Database access

-- Database access uses the MySQL Access Privilege System to control which MySQL users have access to the data in your instance.
+- Database access uses MySQL's access control system to allow MySQL users to have access to the data in your instance.

 - Learn more about how Cloud SQL works with MySQL users.